garthvh/garthvh.github.io/category/cnc.markdown

                     <p>
                         After testing that everything worked right I used pibakery to set up a new Pi 3 running Raspbian buster 7-10.
 The following is my raspberry pi setup after having connected the device to my wifi.
                     </p>
                     <p>Below are the commands necessary to get cncjs running on the pi.
 You will want to follow the instructions <a href="http://orikad.com/sixpair_instructions.html">here</a> to connect your PS3 controller.
 You will need to install <a href="https://github.com/nvm-sh/nvm">NVM</a> and use Node version 8.
 Because the node-dualshock-controller project seems to have been abandonded I had to fork the repo in order to fix some errors with node-hid on the pi, as a result the installation is a little fragile.
-I am still getting an error when using bluetooth so I am only able to use the pendant wired currently</p>
+The controller works wired or wirelessly, but seems to throw an error if you start wired and then disconnect the controller.</p>
                     <img src="//garthvh.com/assets/img/cnc/buttonmap.jpg" class="img-responsive img-rounded" />

 <pre>